 Finder makes money from featured partners, but editorial opinions are our own.
 Advertiser disclosure

-Lili vs. Bluevine: Which bank is right for you?
+Lili vs. Bluevine: Which Business Account Is Right for You?

 Lili and Bluevine both offer free business checking, but Bluevine comes out on top.